Employee Wellness

 Neurodivergent employees have greater mental health challenges

 Unsurprisingly, employees with ADHD or other forms of neurodivergence have greater mental health challenges than the general population.
-Calm’s 2023 Workplace Mental Health Trends Report shows that nearly 60% of neurodivergent employees feel nervous, anxious, and stressed more than half the time or nearly all the time, whereas 42% of the general population does.
+Calm’s Workplace Mental Health Trends Report shows that nearly 60% of neurodivergent employees feel nervous, anxious, and stressed more than half the time or nearly all the time, whereas 42% of the general population does.
 Similarly, about half of neurodivergent employees report feeling depressed nearly all the time and having trouble falling asleep, while about one-third of the general population does.

 Calm research also found that neurodivergent employees wish their employers would offer more mental health support, including mental health tools to help them reduce stress and anxiousness and get better sleep.

-Calm launches new mindfulness series for the ADHD community
+Calm mindfulness series for the ADHD community

 • Freestyle Focus